 Our opinion is that the security problem with S3 is one of product design.

-Yes, AWS ensures that S3 buckets are private by default.
+Yes, AWS ensures that S3 servers are private by default.
 Yet we continue to see thousands of open buckets, and regular breaches.

 Our view is that AWS has made it far too easy for S3 users to misconfigure buckets to make them totally publicly accessible over the Internet.
+It's up to AWS to create better security solutions by default.
 There are two key product features we've highlighted below that can easily trip you up if you're not careful.

 #1: Any Authenticated Users

-The concept of "any authenticated AWS users" is a poorly understood feature of S3.
+The concept of "any authenticated AWS users" is a poorly understood feature of S3 and an extremely common misconfiguration.
 This level of security allows anybody with an AWS account to see inside your buckets.

 Not just anyone at your company.
 Anyone in the world with an AWS account, which takes 5 minutes to set up.